-You can also configure Vertiv[TM] management software security settings.
-When the console system is managed by the Vertiv[TM] management software, the software will supply the certificate to the console system.
+You can also configure VertivTM Avocent® DSView software security settings.
+When the console system is managed by the VertivTM Avocent® DSView software, the VertivTM Avocent® DSView server will supply the certificate to the console system.
 Under normal conditions, the software will manage the certificate to clear and replace it with a new certificate as needed.
-If communication with the software is lost, it will be unable to clear the certificate and the console system cannot be used.
+If communication with the software is lost, the VertivTM Avocent® DSView server will be unable to clear the certificate and the console system cannot be used.
 Click the Clear DSView Certificate button to configure the console system in Trust All mode.

-To configure Vertiv[TM] management software security settings:
+To configure Vertiv[TM] Avocent[®] DSView[TM] software security settings: